-The Audit Committee is asked to discuss the proposed changes to the Financial Regulations and the Scheme of Delegation identified in Appendices 2 and 3 and recommend them to Council.
+The Council is asked to discuss and approve the proposed changes to the Financial Regulations and the Scheme of Delegation identified in Appendices 2 and 3.
 The Committee is also asked to discuss and approve the proposed changes to the Purchase Order and invoice approval limits set out in Appendix 4.